Kanjirottu Yakshi: Sri Padmanabhaswamy Temple

 After becoming a devotee of Narasimha, the Yakshi is now believed to reside in Vault (or 'Kallara' in Malayalam) B of the ancient Sri Padmanabhaswamy Temple in Thiruvananthapuram, Kerala.
 References to the temple have appeared in literature dating back to the Sangam era, though nobody is certain of when it was constructed.
 It is currently managed by the royal family of Travancore.
 Vault B is one of six vaults of the temple, five of which were opened in 2011 following an order by the Supreme Court of India.
 A horde of gold and jewels estimated to be worth over US$20 billion, one of the largest treasure troves in the world, was revealed.
 However, Vault B remains unopened due to ongoing legal issues, as well as the legend that suggests that while even bigger treasures lie within the vault, any attempt to open it would stir up the Kanjirottu Yakshi, interrupting her prayers to Lord Narasimha and unleashing her evil upon the world.
 As Princess Aswathi Thirunal Gowri Lakshmi Bayi observes, "Disturbing her peace would be a disaster especially if her current quiet temperament reverts to the menacing nature that was once hers."
 The enchanting and ferocious forms of this Yakshi are painted on the south-west part of Sri Padmanabha's shrine.

-In July 2020, the Supreme Court of India upheld the rights of the Travancore royal family to manage and manage the Temple.
+In July 2020, the Supreme Court of India upheld the rights of the Travancore royal family to manage the Temple.
 The royal family has maintained that they oppose the opening of Vault B, stating that it is a "secret and sacred place."
 According to the July 2020 ruling, the decision to open Vault B or leave it undisturbed stands with the advisory and administrative committees appointed to help manage the Temple.